DavidCoderror/Poker-Python-Objects/README.md

 --------------------------------------------------------------------------------------------------------Week 9?

-19Th Update (16 march): Code is now good Interface to play a basic game on website.
-Logic errors is also fixed
+19Th Update (16th March): Code is now good Interface to play a basic game on website.
+Logic errors is also fixed 20Th Update (16th March) : Hand Value is now trnamsitted on the site!